primiano/perfetto-docs/docs/case-studies/memory.md

 ## {#heapprofd} Analyzing the Native Heap
 **Native Heap Profiles require Android 10.**

-_If your native memory is neglibile, you can skip ahead to [Analyzing the Java Heap](#analyzing-the-java-heap)._
+_If your native memory is negligible, you can skip ahead to [Analyzing the Java Heap](#analyzing-the-java-heap)._

 Applications usually get memory through `malloc` or C++'s `new` rather than